mmifs/team-profile-generator/README.md

 ## Tests

 The test folder includes a number of tests to ensure the classes can be created and properties defined correctly.
-To run the tests, simply type run npm test into gitbash shell terminal.
+To run the tests, simply type 'run npm test' into gitbash shell terminal.

 ## Questions